ChristopherBrum/rb130/intro_to_testing/intro_to_testing.md

 **Minitest** can do everything that **RSpec** can, but in a more simple and straightforward way.
 RSpec goes out of its way to be read like natural English but at the sake of simplicity.
 RSpec is also a **Domain Specific Language** (DSL) for writing tests.
 Minitest can use a DSL but can also be used in a way that reads like standard Ruby code.

+MiniTest used to be included with Ruby but now requires a gem.

 ### Vocabulary

 There is a LOT of jargon when it comes to testing but we'll keep things simple for now.